Jeu d'Enfant (Child's Play)

 A: No. This program is not a preschool, but a recreational program where the main objective is to learn the French language.
 It operates by session, which means every session you get to decide whether you register your child or not and for which weekdays.
 It is more flexible this way.
 In addition, this program does not follow an academic curriculum.
 Themes are explored instead of a traditional curriculum.
+Themes chosen are selected to maximize French vocabulary learning while keeping the children entertained.
 Notions of alphabet, numbers, reading and counting skills could happen too but if they do will more likely be a by-product of the primary objectives.

 Q: What will kids do during class?

 A: Every class, children will have time to play together under the instructors' watchful eyes.
 This free play period is helpful to get children to know each other and develop interpersonal relationships and creative thinking skills.
 There is also a circle time, where the instructors will introduce the French weekly theme and develop it.
 Kids will then learn and sing songs, make crafts and play games all in relation to the theme explored.
 We have introduced STEAM activities such as science experiments, tests and projects.